David M. Jenkins

 Board of Directors – Member

-Creative Loafing Best of the Bay Awards: Best Stage Director (2020, 2019, 2014), Best Artistic Director (2013, 2008, 2006).
-Theatre Tampa Bay Awards: Outstanding Director (2017), Outstanding Featured Actor (2017), Outstanding Sound Design (2011), BroadwayWorld Regional Awards: Best Actor (2015), Best Director of a Musical (2014).
-David has published articles in the scholarly journals Text & Performance Quarterly, Liminalities, and Departures in Critical Qualitative Research.
-He lives in Tampa Heights in a neat old house with his rad wife and a mess of critters.
+Creative Loafing Best of the Bay Awards: Best Stage Director (7x), Best Artistic Director (3x).
+Theatre Tampa Bay Awards: Outstanding Director, Outstanding Featured Actor (2x), Outstanding Sound Design, BroadwayWorld Regional Awards: Best Actor, Best Director of a Musical.
+David has published articles in the scholarly journals Text & Performance Quarterly, Liminalities and Departures in Critical Qualitative Research.